-Providing excellent support for young researchers is a key priority at the School of Business and Economics, as well as the University as a whole.
+Providing excellent support for young researchers is a key priority at the School of Business, Economics and Society, as well as the University as a whole.
 The Graduate School is a key part of this initiative.
 It supports young researchers, promotes interdisciplinary and international co-operations and facilitates the integration of international doctoral candidates.
 Its main objective is to maintain the high quality of education and supervision that doctoral candidates receive at FAU.

 The School Administration – the Dean’s Office